hl7au/au-fhir-base/pages/_includes/author-related-person-intro.md

 **Extension: Author as a RelatedPerson**  *[[FMM Level 1](guidance.html)]*

-This pre-adopts (from R4) an author who is a related person.
+This extension allows recording an author who is a related person.